 What a vet cannot help with is the emotional impact of the decision.
 You’ll need to separate your heart from your head to make a choice that’s based on medical grounds.

 Feeling guilty about euthanizing your cat is a common reaction.
 Losing a family pet is painful enough, but playing a role in the decision to end your cat’s life makes the experience even more heartbreaking.

 A vet will only consider euthanizing your cat if it’s necessary.
 Don’t rely upon your cat telling you that it’s the right time.
 That is placing too much pressure on your cat, and it’s unlikely to happen anyway.
 Also, cats rarely display the full extent of their suffering.

 Finding the right moment can be hard as even a very sick cat will have good days and bad days.
 In such a scenario, use this Quality of Life scale sourced from Veterinary Practice News.

 The Quality of Life scale involves assigning a score from 0 to 10 on the following criteria.
 The more difficulty your pet experiences, the higher her score will be.
 Here are the questions:

 - Hurt – is your cat in visible pain, and can it comfortably breathe without assistance?

-- Hunger – is your cat still eating of their own accord?
-Does it need to be hand-fed, or use external apparatus?
+- Hunger – is your cat still eating of its own accord?
+Does it need to be hand-fed or use external apparatus?